For Individuals: Wysa Try Free ↗

 Talkiatry

-Nation's largest full-stack telepsychiatry provider; 87% of anxiety patients and 86% of depression patients show symptom reduction after 2 visits; $210M Series D (Feb 2026); early dropout rate 60% lower than industry benchmarks
+Nation's largest full-stack telepsychiatry provider; 86% of patients report feeling better within 2 visits; $210M Series D (Feb 2026); early dropout rate 60% lower than industry benchmarks

 Bloom (by Spring Health)